At Mangotsfield Church of England Primary School our school vision is:

 ‘A key part of our plan for education is to ensure children become valuable and fully rounded members of society who treat others with respect and tolerance, regardless of background.
 We want every school to promote the basic British values of democracy, the rule of law, individual liberty, and mutual respect and tolerance for those of different faiths and beliefs.
 This ensures young people understand the importance of respect and leave school fully prepared for life in modern Britain.’

-At Mangotsfield, we teach about British Values through a combination of their integration into our school Lighthouse Values, through our Christian distinctivenes and through the subjects in our curriculum which have explicitly linked British Values embedded within them.
+At Mangotsfield Church of England Primary School, we teach about British Values through a combination of their integration into our school Lighthouse Values, through our Christian distinctiveness and through the subjects in our curriculum which have explicitly linked British Values embedded within them.